How to Play: For EducatorsTweet

 19. Understanding Literary Character PerspectivesIn reading a book or story have students in their comic strips assume the roles of two of the characters with each one's personality and voice and have them interact with one another.
 This helps students better understand the perspective of the characters in the book they are reading.

-20. MENU OF WRITING PROMPTS / TOOLSUse the MENU OF WRITING PROMPTS / TOOLS feature on this site for writing prompts and ideas for writing assignments in the classroom.
-Encourage your students to send copies of their writing to email@example.com and we will reinforce their efforts by publishing some of their writings submitted on the WRITER PROMPTS blog at my other site, www.billztreasurechest.com.
-This latter site has more tools to help students express themselves.
+20. Menu of Writing Prompts / ToolsUse the MENU OF WRITING PROMPTS / TOOLS feature found at the bottom navigation strip on this site for writing prompts and ideas for writing assignments in the classroom.
+Among the resources offered is our writing blog, SomethingToWriteAbout.com.
 Another site resource chock full of comic strip writing ideas is our Story Ideas page at www.makebeliefscomix.com/Story-Ideas.

 Above all, have fun!